-Not to be confused with the North and South Poles, the poles of inaccessibility are the hardest to reach places on the planet.
-They are defined as being the geographic location furthest from a point of access, be it coastline, landfall or notable geographic feature.
-They are often featureless, hostile and always remote.
+Not to be confused with the North and South Poles, the poles of inaccessibility are the hardest-to-reach places on the planet.
+They are defined as geographic locations farthest from a point of access, be it coastline, landfall or other notable geographic features.
+These locations are often featureless, hostile and always remote.

-Typically, there will be no landmark, monument or spectacle to see when reached, hence they are usually only of interest to the explorers, adventurers and contrarians of the world.
+Typically, there will be no landmark, monument or spectacle to see when reached, hence they are usually only of interest to the explorers and adventurers of the world.

 Northern pole of inaccessibility